Infinite-Impact-Insights/kig.re/_posts/2016-05-06-building-scalable-performant-and-cheap-distributed-applications-part-1.md

 tags:
 ---

 With this post, I'd like to begin a series of __DevOps__-related conversations about building distributed applications (read: common web-apps).
-I'd love to cover topics that are not only on my mind, but are also being asked on forums, during local meetups, at conferences, where I exchange tips with folks running applications of all sizes across multiple clouds, different technologies, but often feeling the same problems.
-I met dev-ops engineers running successful and profitable businesses, who are seriously confused and completely overwhelmed by the new tools coming out every week.
+I'd love to cover topics that are not only on my mind, but are also being asked on forums, during local meetups, at conferences, where I exchange tips with folks running applications of all sizes, and across multiple clouds.
+We all use different technologies, but are often bumping into the same problems.
+I met dev-ops engineers running successful and profitable businesses, who are seriously confused and completely overwhelmed by the new tools coming out, seemingly every week.

-Then there is another group – the preachers – aka "early adopters" – who are proud to have found a panacea that solves all worlds problems, and preach it to everyone.
+Then there is another group – the preachers – aka the "early adopters" – who are proud to have found a panacea that solves all worlds problems, and preach it to everyone.
+Perhaps "Docker" comes to mind.

 And some folks are just starting, and those are the most overwhelmed bunch.
 And I don't blame them!

 > We've created a maze!
 Some call it "Micro Services Hell™"

-So which group do I belong?
-Well, the thing is – that I am a skeptical outsider.
+So which group do I, Konstantin, personally belong?
+Funny you should ask.
+The thing is – I am a __skeptical outsider__, and always have been.
 I try things on, see if they fit, and use what I like.
-And I am both overwhelmed, and excited about what lies ahead.
+And I am also a bit overwhelmed, and very excited about what lies ahead.
 Humans are great at classifying a ton of complexity, and that is exactly what I plan on doing here.
+Because complete mayhem.

 <a href="/images/haproxy/microservices-hell.png" data-lightbox="devoops1" data-title="Example Distributed Architecture Hell">
 <div class="full"><img src="/images/haproxy/microservices-hell.png" class="clear-image"/></div></a>